How to Get Around the Amalfi Coast: Car, Bus or Ferry?

 That single fact shapes every decision below.

-The smart strategy: park and ride
+The smart strategy: park once, ride the rest

 The approach that saves the most stress: leave the car at an accessible point and use buses or ferries to hop between the towns.